William Stuart-Houston: In the media

-The family's story and Bridget's memoirs were first published by Michael Unger in the Liverpool Daily Post in 1973.
-Unger also edited Bridget Dowling's memoirs, which were first published as The Memoirs of Bridget Hitler in 1979; a completely updated version, titled The Hitlers of Liverpool, was published in 2011.
+The family's story and Bridget Dowling's memoirs were first published by Michael Unger in the Liverpool Daily Post in 1973.
+Unger also edited Dowling's memoirs, which were first published as The Memoirs of Bridget Hitler in 1979.
+An updated version, titled The Hitlers of Liverpool, was published in 2011.

-Stuart-Houston’s life was discussed in a segment of the episode “World War II” during the fifth season of the American TV series Drunk History, in which he was played by actor Thomas Mann.
+Stuart-Houston's life was discussed in a segment of the episode "World War II" during the fifth season of the American TV series Drunk History, in which he was played by actor Thomas Mann.